avinassh/blag/content/posts/mongo-dupes-in-unique-index.md

 ---

 <small>1.
-This post references to Mongo DB v4.0, the version I was using.
-However, this behvaviour exists in the latest the version of v4.4 as well.</small><br>
+This post references Mongo DB v4.0, the version I was using.
+However, this behaviour exists in the latest version of v4.4 as well.</small><br>
 <small>2.
 The index creation mechanisms have greatly improved in the newer versions of [Mongo DB, starting with 4.2](https://docs.mongodb.com/v4.2/core/index-creation/).</small>